-Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1024
+Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1586

 If you are looking for local coffee to taste while on your holiday in Vietnam, here are our recommendations:

-Vietnamese iced coffee with condensed milk, with a strong and sweet taste.
+Vietnamese iced coffee with condensed milk with a strong and sweet taste.
 Originating from the bustling streets of Saigon, Cà phê sữa đá has become a culinary heritage that is available at most restaurants in Vietnam and worldwide.
-People in the northern region of Vietnam also call this drink "Nâu Đá" or brown iced coffee as the drink gains a brown color when blending black coffee with condensed milk.
+People in the northern region of Vietnam also call this drink "Nâu Đá" or brown iced coffee, as the drink gains a brown color when blending black coffee with condensed milk.

 Egg coffee, a Hanoi specialty with whipped egg yolk, sugar, and coffee.
 With a careful balance of ingredients, any hint of egginess is toned down, resulting in a brew that's indulgent and captivating.
+This refreshing drink is a staple in Vietnam, especially during hot days.
+The strong coffee cuts through the sweetness of the condensed milk, and the ice makes it a perfect pick-me-up.

-Bạc xỉu: A lighter, milkier version of iced coffee.
+A lighter, milkier version of iced coffee.
 Crafted by the Chinese residing in Chinatown Saigon during the early 20th century, Bạc xỉu emerges as a captivating testament to Saigon's rich culture, blending influences from Chinese, Vietnamese, and French traditions.

 Being the latest version of coffee in Vietnam, Coconut Coffee is made with iced coffee blended with coconut milk.
 With an addition of coconut milk, this drink is creamy and refreshing when coconut milk is added.